dzhang30/Iris/README.md

 ```

+## Local Development and Testing
+To run and test the Iris code locally, open `iris/main.py` and set `IRIS_MODE = 'dev'`.
+This will direct all calls to the boto3 EC2 API to point at our tvclient host
+`stg-tvclient101.ihrcloud.net (i-379f14b7)`.
+This logic is included to make local dev easy/seamless since our dev machines are not part of our EC2 hosts.

+After you have completed local development and testing:
+* `tox` runs successfully (unit testing, linting, type checking, coverage)
+* pyinstaller binary builds and runs successfully

+Please make sure you go back to `iris/main.py` and set `IRIS_MODE = 'prod'` committing and deploying

-## Testing, Linting, Type Checking and Coverage
+## Unit Testing, Linting, Type Checking and Coverage
 We use `Tox` to automate and run our testing environment.
 This includes running `coverage`, `pytest` via setup.py test, `mypy` for type checking, and `flake8` for linting

 ```bash
 tox
 ```

 ## Creating Iris executable via Pyinstaller
 We use `Pyinstaller` to transform Iris into an executable file that will run Iris as a daemon.
+Use this as the final step to local testing by making sure the binary builds and runs correctly.

 ```bash
 # Download Pyinstaller